data-tools/big-data-types/README.md

 making possible to extract a database schema from a Case Class and to work with Case Classes when writing, reading or creating tables in different databases.

-For now, it only supports BigQuery.
+For now, it supports BigQuery and Spark.

 # Quick Start
 ```